 “This robe is the best.
 It's the only garment that feels good on my tender arms especially post-mastectomy.
-So grateful for the perfect construction and fabric.” - An anonymous admirer of The Miena Robe + Drain Belt
+So grateful for the perfect construction and fabric.”- An anonymous admirer of The Miena Robe with Drain Management Belt

 When imagining surgical drains, think about a long clear plastic tube with a bulb attached to the very end.
 Worried about your drains coming out?
 Don’t be.
 A suture will hold the tubes and secure them in place.
 During surgery the drains placed inside your body will collect the fluid which then makes its way to the bulb where it will be emptied.
 Need help managing your fluid output?
 Download our drain tracking guide, jot down your fluid measurements, and take with you to your post-surgery follow-up appointment.

 “I purchased this robe to wear after my double mastectomy...best purchase ever!!
 So soft and comfy and the drain belt was definitely a help.” - Ann S.

 How Do I Manage My Surgical Drains?

 We know how uncomfortable and annoying drains can be.
 That’s why we designed this important mastectomy recovery clothing, The Miena Robe with Drain Management.